toomu/auSolution/readme.md

 ```

 Possible improvements
-1.image link provided for resize api might not respond with content-type header. 'mmmagic' module can be used to detect mimetype after the file is downloaded and then can be checked if the file is an image
+- image link provided for resize api might not respond with content-type header. 'mmmagic' module can be used to detect mimetype after the file is downloaded and then can be checked if the file is an image
-2.Error messages can be more specific.
+- Error messages can be more specific.